-The Nissan Murano Front Wheel Bearings are relatively easy to replace.
-The hub and bearing assembly are bolted on to the steering knuckle whereas most front wheel drive vehicles have their bearings and hubs press fitted in.
-The only special tools needed to do the replacement quickly is a Slide Hammer with the FWD Hub Puller attachment; tools that can be easily rented.
-Otherwise, the hub assembly could be jarred free from the knuckle with hammer impacts; something I personally do not prefer to do but have know others to have done.
+The Nissan Murano front wheel bearings are relatively easy to replace.
+The hub and bearing assembly are bolted onto the steering knuckle whereas most front-wheel drive vehicles have their bearings and hubs press-fitted in.
+The only special tool needed to do the replacement quickly is a slide hammer with the FWD hub puller attachment; a tool that can be easily rented.
+Otherwise, the hub assembly could be jarred free from the knuckle with hammer impacts; something I personally do not prefer to do but have known others to have done.

-Remove the Axle Shaft Cotter Pin & Nut
+1. Remove the Axle Shaft Cotter Pin and Nut

 - Use a long Tie Strap or a Strong Bungee Cord hung from the Strut Springs to attach the Brake Caliper.
 Do this to relieve stress on the Caliper's Brake Hose.

 - Once the Caliper has been removed and supported, the Brake Rotor can be removed.

 3. Disconnect the ABS Sensor Attached to the Knuckle

 - This sensor is secured by a 10mm bolt and after unbolting, should pull out with little effort.